larruibo/antonoro.github.io/README.md

 # antonoro.github.io
-### This project is licensed under the terms of the MIT License.

 ## 1: Objectives
 This project is part of the Web Developent class at Universidad de los Andes, Bogota (Colombia).
 The objective was to create a webpage containing useful information for potential employers; my github repo would lead them to this website.